CoaXioN-Games/coplay/README.md

 ## Can I DM a contributor on Discord for support?
 You will most likely be refered to this page if you do.
 If you have found an undocumented bug open an issue.

+## Is there a place to discuss Coplay?
+There is a #coplay channel in the public [CoaXioN Discord](https://discord.gg/dSfXTNEGP7) if you want to talk shop, feel free to drop by and ask about things.

+## Why is this under the MPL2?
+1. Gatekeeping anything on an engine as old and impossible to make money with as Source is juvenile and counter-productive to mods getting made.
+Sharing is Caring.
+2. I do not want to read bug reports about bugs I did not create or approve and cannot inspect.

+If the rules around modification is relevant to you and you cant read legalese atleast read the third section of [this summary](https://openalternative.co/licenses/mpl-2).

 ## Whats your favorite color?
 Green, thanks for asking.